-24. On receipt of a completed application, DISB will assess the Industry Entity's suitability for DISP membership.
-Additional information and/or documentation may be required from the Industry Entity to determine suitability and the level of support the Industry Entity may require to meet DISP requirements.
+25. On receipt of a completed application, DISB will assess the Industry Entity's suitability for DISP membership.
+Additional information and/or documentation may be required from the Industry Entity to determine its suitability and the level of support the Industry Entity may require to meet DISP requirements.

-25. As part of the application assessment process, Defence undertakes the following assessment activities:
+26. As part of the application assessment process, Defence undertakes the following assessment activities:

 - a. personnel security checks of nominated security staff; - b. an assessment of an Industry Entity's cyber maturity; - c. an Entry Level Assessment (ELA) to confirm that the Industry Entity has in place appropriate security governance and risk documentation; - i.
-The ELA is designed to confirm an Industry Entity meets the DISP Membership Level Requirements as described at Annex A. This Annex outlines the requirements for each membership level and security domain. - d.
+The ELA is designed to confirm an Industry Entity meets the DISP Membership Level Requirements as described in Annex A. This Annex outlines the requirements for each membership level and security domain. - d.
 Security Officer training for nominated security staff; - e.
-FOCI checks; - f.
-Physical accreditations (depending on membership level); - g.
-ICT accreditations by ICTSB (depending on membership level); and - h. an interview with the SO/CSO to confirm their understanding of their security obligations.
+Foreign Ownership, Control and Influence (FOCI) checks; - f.
+Physical accreditation (depending on membership level);

-26. Defence may also consider the following when assessing an Industry Entity's application:
+h.
+An interview with the SO/CSO to confirm their understanding of their security obligations.

-- a. any significant risks arising through the Industry Entity's reliance on international supply chains; - b. any risks arising through an Industry Entity's exposure to criminal and other unlawful activities;
+27. Defence may also consider the following when assessing an Industry Entity's application:

-- c. any risks arising from an Industry Entity's previous or current commercial activities with states that have policies or strategic interests inconsistent with those of Australia or our allies; - d. any other consideration that Defence considers relevant to the Industry Entity's suitability to hold DISP membership.
+- a. any significant risks arising through the Industry Entity's reliance on international supply chains; - b. any risks arising through an Industry Entity's exposure to criminal and other unlawful activities; - c. any risks arising from an Industry Entity's previous or current commercial activities with states that have policies or strategic interests inconsistent with those of Australia or our allies; and - d. any other consideration that Defence considers relevant to the Industry Entity's suitability to hold DISP membership.

-27. Industry Entities will not be granted DISP membership until they can demonstrate the security standards appropriate to their nominated levels.
+28. Industry Entities will not be granted DISP membership until they can demonstrate the security standards appropriate to their nominated levels.

-28. Where an Industry Entity does not meet the security requirements for the level of membership elected, Defence may require the Industry Entity to enter an uplift program to assist compliance with DISP security obligations.
+29. Where an Industry Entity does not meet the security requirements for the level of membership selected, Defence may require the Industry Entity to enter an uplift and remediation program to assist compliance with DISP security obligations.

-29. Once an Industry Entity has met the eligibility and suitability requirements, DISP membership will be granted in the form of a DISP Membership Certificate.
+30. Once an Industry Entity has met the eligibility and suitability requirements, DISP membership will be granted in the form of a DISP Membership Certificate.